ShadowSLayerrYT/MyBrandtemplate/README.md

-# 🖤 MyBrand Homepage - Black Themed Landing Page 🌐
+# 🖤 MyBrand Homepage - Custom Themed Landing Page 🌐

 Welcome to **MyBrand**!
-This is a sleek, black-themed landing page built using **ReactJS** and **Framer Motion** with beautiful animations and transitions.
+This is a sleek, landing page built using **ReactJS** and **Framer Motion** with beautiful animations and transitions.
 Perfect for showcasing your brand with style! 🎨✨

 ## 🚀 Live Demo
 Check out the live demo [here](https://your-live-demo-link.com)! 🎉